Everest Three High Passes Trek

 • Flora and fauna of Sagarmatha National Park

-19 Day Everest Three High Passes Trek Cost for 2026 and 2027
+Everest Three High Passes Trek Cost

 Everest Three High Passes Trek Packages

 Worried you don’t have enough time for Everest?
 Don’t be.
-This 14-day itinerary covers all the highlights of the Three High Passes trek.
+This 14 day itinerary covers all the highlights of the Three High Passes trek.
 You’ll enjoy the big views, cross the high passes, go through villages, and have plenty of moments to live it all in along the way.

 Day Itinerary Elevation Duration

-1 Fly from Kathmandu to Lukla, trek to Phakding Lukla 2,850, Phakding 2,610 m 4-5 hours
+1 Fly from Kathmandu to Lukla, trek to Phakding Lukla 2,850, Phakding 2,610 m 4 to 5 hours

-2 Trek from Phakding to Namche Bazaar Phakding 2,610 m, Namche Bazaar 3,440 m 5-6 hours
+2 Trek from Phakding to Namche Bazaar Phakding 2,610 m, Namche Bazaar 3,440 m 5 to 6 hours

 3 Rest / Acclimatization at Namche Bazaar 3440 m -

-4 Trek from Namche Bazaar to Pangboche Namche Bazaar 3,440 m, Pangboche 3,930 m 5-6 hours
+4 Trek from Namche Bazaar to Pangboche Namche Bazaar 3,440 m, Pangboche 3,930 m 5 to 6 hours

-5 Trek from Pangboche to Chukhung Pangboche 3,930 m, Chukhung 4,750 m 5-6 hours
+5 Trek from Pangboche to Chukhung Pangboche 3,930 m, Chukhung 4,750 m 5 to 6 hours

-6 Trek from Chukhung to Kongma La Pass, descend to Lobuche Chukhung 4,750 m, Kongma La 5,535 m, Lobuche 4,928 m 7-9 hours
+6 Trek from Chukhung to Kongma La Pass, descend to Lobuche Chukhung 4,750 m, Kongma La 5,535 m, Lobuche 4,928 m 7 to 9 hours

-7 Trek from Lobuche to Gorak Shep, Everest Base Camp, return to Gorak Shep Lobuche 4,928 m, Gorak Shep 5,170 m, Everest Base Camp 5,364 m, Gorak Shep 5,170 m 6-7 hours
+7 Trek from Lobuche to Gorak Shep, Everest Base Camp, return to Gorak Shep Lobuche 4,928 m, Gorak Shep 5,170 m, Everest Base Camp 5,364 m, Gorak Shep 5,170 m 6 to 7 hours

-8 Trek from Gorak Shep to Kala Patthar, descend to Dzongla Gorak Shep 5,170 m, Kala Patthar 5,643 m, Dzongla 4,830 m 6-7 hours
+8 Trek from Gorak Shep to Kala Patthar, descend to Dzongla Gorak Shep 5,170 m, Kala Patthar 5,545 m, Dzongla 4,830 m 6 to 7 hours

-9 Trek from Dzongla to Cho La Pass, descend to Thangnak Dzongla 4,830 m, Cho La Pass 5,367 m, Thangnak 4,750 m 7-9 hours
+9 Trek from Dzongla to Cho La Pass, descend to Thangnak Dzongla 4,830 m, Cho La Pass 5,420 m, Thangnak 4,750 m 7 to 9 hours

-10 Trek from Thangnak to Gokyo, hike Gokyo Ri Thangnak 4,750 m, Gokyo 4,750 m, Gokyo Ri 5,357 m 5-6 hours
+10 Trek from Thangnak to Gokyo, hike Gokyo Ri Thangnak 4,750 m, Gokyo 4,750 m, Gokyo Ri 5,357 m 5 to 6 hours

-11 Trek from Gokyo to Renjo La Pass, descend to Marlung or Thame Gokyo 4,750 m, Renjo La 5,360 m, Marlung 4,210 m / Thame 3,880 m 7–9 hours
+11 Trek from Gokyo to Renjo La Pass, descend to Marlung or Thame Gokyo 4,750 m, Renjo La 5,360 m, Marlung 4,210 m / Thame 3,880 m 7 to 9 hours

-12 Trek from Thame / Marlung to Monjo via Namche Bazaar Thame 3,880 m / Marlung 4,210 m, Namche Bazaar 3,440 m, Monjo 2,860 m 5-6 hours
+12 Trek from Thame / Marlung to Monjo via Namche Bazaar Thame 3,880 m / Marlung 4,210 m, Namche Bazaar 3,440 m, Monjo 2,860 m 5 to 6 hours

-13 Trek from Monjo to Lukla Monjo 2,860 m, Lukla 2,860 m 6-7 hours
+13 Trek from Monjo to Lukla Monjo 2,860 m, Lukla 2,860 m 6 to 7 hours

 14 Fly from Lukla to Kathmandu Lukla 2,860 m, Kathmandu 1,400 m -